 For example, a subject with code 01-1-05 is in the field of Agronomy (01), is a theoretical subject (1), and its successive number within the field of Agronomy is 5.

 Interdisciplinary Doctoral Programme in Biosciences

 Published by Biotechnical faculty, University of Ljubljana Material prepared by mag.
-Vesna Ješe Janežič Graphic design by Manca Krošelj Printed by CICERO Number of copies: 50 copies Ljubljana, May 2024
+Vesna Ješe Janežič Graphic design by Manca Krošelj Ljubljana, May 2025